eyemotif/eyebot/README.md

 - `!pronouns`: Displays all joined users' names and pronouns.
 - `!topic`: Displays the stream's topic.
-- `!addtoqueue <queue-name> <content...>`: Adds an entry to a Queue (This command is hard to use intentionally.
+- `!addtoqueue <queue-name> <content...>`: Adds an entry to a Queue (This command is hard to use on purpose.
 Aliases should be created to fill in the `<queue-name>` automatically).
 - `!<info-command>`: Displays the body of the info command (see [Info Commands](#info-commands)).